regulusv/DL-project-CLIMG/README.md

 ### Note

-`DL_Colorization_GAN_v1_0.ipynb` with full output is large to render, so the uploaded version is with part of output.
+`DL_Colorization_GAN_v1_0.ipynb` with full output is large to render in Github, so the uploaded version is with part of output.